 But we can’t give up, scientists urge.
 Our actions still count, and we can still prevent some of the worst climate impacts if we act quickly.

 It would also be cheaper to act now: the climate crisis could cost up to USD 2 trillion a year in the U.S. alone.

-The war in Ukraine is a boon for , pushed by President Jair Bolsonaro in the name of reducing foreign dependency.
+The war in Ukraine is a boon for illegal mining thousands of kilometers away in Brazil, pushed by President Jair Bolsonaro in the name of reducing foreign dependency.
 Indigenous communities are paying the price with a surge in invasions and human rights abuses.

 What can West Africa teach the world about green buildings?
 This Pritzker Prize–winning Burkinabè architect is blending local traditions with low-carbon, climate-proof design.

 In the arid south of Spain, this project is bringing back an ancient water system to help local communities adapt to drought.

 Two months ago, Chernobyl was flourishing with wildlife.
 Now, Russia’s invasion threatens to change all of that.

 Nature may be a universal language, but many scientists who publish in languages other than English are finding their work ignored.

 Your sunscreen isn’t just harming coral: seagrasses in the Mediterranean are soaking up the chemicals, too.

 Is rewilding your thing?
 Find a project near you with this new global map covering over 1 million square kilometers of land across 70 countries.